hojinYang/bayesian-critiquing-recommender/README.md

 Authors: Hojin Yang, Tianshu Shen, [Scott Sanner](https://d3m.mie.utoronto.ca/)

-- Our source code for tihs work will be released shortly.
+- Our source code for this paper will be released shortly.

 ## Citation